• How satisfied are you?

-Every student who completes the survey is entered in a raffle for $100 cash prizes.
+• And every student who completes the survey is entered in a drawing for one of 95 cash prizes.

-The UMAY survey is also part of U-M’s involvement in a national project called the Student Experience in the Research University (SERU).
-Students at other research university campuses (which includes several Big Ten universities, the University of California campuses, the University of Texas at Austin, and the University of North Carolina – Chapel Hill, among others)take a version of the UMAY survey, and that allows Michigan to make comparisons against our peers.
+The UMAY survey is also part of a national project called the Student Experience in the Research University (SERU).
+Students at other research university campuses take a version of the UMAY survey, and that allows Michigan to make comparisons against our peers.
 SERU consortium of institutions.

 Will my responses be kept confidential?

 The confidentiality of student responses is very important to us.
 Find out how we protect your confidentiality.

 Results from core questions on the UMAY survey are provided to all schools & colleges that enroll undergraduates.
 Key analyses are also shared with administrative and service units across campus.
 At U-M, UMAY data have been used for many purposes — to inform curriculum discussions, examine climate issues, inform faculty about student goals and academic development, report to outside agencies, and identify areas for improvement.

 In addition, researchers at our partner campuses and across the country have used UMAY data in multi-campus studies on topics such as the experience of first-generation students, concerns about costs, disengagement, student participation in research, and others.
 A list of publications based on SERU surveys can be found on the SERU Consortium web site.